aiogram/i18n/README.md

 from aiogram.filters import CommandStart from aiogram.types import Message

-from aiogram_i18n import I18nContext, LazyProxy, I18nMiddleware, LazyFilter
-from aiogram_i18n.cores.fluent_runtime_core import FluentRuntimeCore from aiogram_i18n.types import (
+from src import I18nContext, LazyProxy, I18nMiddleware, LazyFilter from aiogram_i18n.cores.fluent_runtime_core import FluentRuntimeCore from src import (
     ReplyKeyboardMarkup, KeyboardButton
     # you should import mutable objects from here if you want to use LazyProxy in them
 )